PagerDuty/terraform-provider-pagerduty/website/docs/r/service.html.markdown

 You may specify one optional `incident_urgency_rule` block configuring what urgencies to use.
 Your PagerDuty account must have the `urgencies` ability to assign an incident urgency rule.
-The block contains the following arguments.
+The block contains the following arguments:

   * `type` - The type of incident urgency: `constant` or `use_support_hours` (when depending on specific support hours; see `support_hours`).
   * `urgency` - The urgency: `low` (does not escalate), or `high` (follows escalation rules).
   * `during_support_hours` - (Optional) Incidents' urgency during support hours.
   * `outside_support_hours` - (Optional) Incidents' urgency outside of support hours.

-When using `type = "use_support_hours"` in `incident_urgency_rule` you have to specify exactly one otherwise optional `support_hours` block.
-Account must have the `service_support_hours` ability to assign support hours.
+When using `type = "use_support_hours"` in `incident_urgency_rule` you must specify exactly one (otherwise optional) `support_hours` block.
+Your PagerDuty account must have the `service_support_hours` ability to assign support hours.
-The block contains the following arguments.
+The block contains the following arguments:

   * `type` - The type of support hours.
 Can be `fixed_time_per_day`.
   * `time_zone` - The time zone for the support hours.